MP-Project-Nouf/server/README.md

 ```
 To run the server on production mode.

-# Getting Started
-Base URL: This application can be run locally on the http:/localhost:5000.
 # Error Handling
 Errors are returned as JSON objects depend on the error.